LGBTQ Cultural Competence Training Approved for Washington, DC (As Per a Public Health Priorities Education for Nurses)

 Inclusive Data Collection

+All healthcare institutions are encouraged to integrate data related to sexual orientation and gender identity into medical records.
 Data collection on intake and other forms should allow for appropriate responses that are inclusive of LGBTQ+ patients.
-Best practices when collecting data include asking questions about gender first, then sexual orientation, followed by relationship status.
+Best practices when collecting data include asking questions about gender first, then sexual orientation, followed by relationship status (National LGBTQIA+ HEC, 2022; Yu et al., 2024).
 Examples of inclusive data collection are indicated below.

 Name